izivkov/DynamicResourceTranslator/README.md

 ## Features

 - Translates default string resources dynamically at runtime.
-- Respects existing language-specific resources if available.
+- Eliminates the need to create a language-specific strings.xml files, but will respect the ones that are present.
+- Can fine-tune translations if automatic translation for some string not acceptable.
+- Allows for multiple language translations on the same page.
 - Pluggable translation engine architecture.
+Provide your own translation engine, or even transform your string in any way you see fit.
 - Lightweight and easy to integrate.

 ## Directory Structure Comparison